ivamluz/iluz-differ-api/README.md

 }
 ```

-In case of error, the output will be a JSON similar to the following:
+In case of **error**, the output will be a JSON similar to the following:
 ```javascript
 {
 	"status": 400,